riboney-hobby/Quizzer-API/README.md

 ### Features

-- Create an API that can be used by various clients and platforms (currentnly focusing on Quizzer clients for discord and browser)
+- Create an API that can be used by various clients and platforms (Discord and Vue)
-- Use CSV parsing libraries to parse through CSV files with thousands of lines of data
-- Create normalized database tables for application domain
 - Implement API features such as API tokens and rate limiting
 - Deploy applications with microservices